Gigantor: Plot

-The Gigantor series is set in 2000.
-The show follows the exploits of little Jimmy Sparks, a 12-year-old boy who controls Gigantor, a huge flying robot, with a remote control.
+Gigantor is set in the then distant year of 2000.
+The show follows the exploits of Jimmy Sparks, a 12-year-old boy who controls Gigantor, a huge flying robot, with a remote control.
 The robot is made of steel and has a rocket-powered backpack for flight, a pointy nose, eyes that never move and incredible strength, but no intelligence (although he started to tap his head as if trying to think in one episode).
 Whoever has the remote control controls Gigantor.

 Originally developed as a weapon by Jimmy's father, Gigantor was later reprogrammed to act as a guardian of peace.
 Jimmy Sparks lives with his uncle, Dr. Bob Brilliant, on a remote island.
 Jimmy usually wears shorts and a jacket, carries a firearm and occasionally drives a car.
 Together, Jimmy and Gigantor battle crime around the world and clash with the many villains who are always trying to steal or undermine the giant robot.

 History

 In 1963, Fred Ladd, while working on the animated feature Pinocchio in Outer Space and on the animated TV series The Big World of Little Adam had seen artwork of Mitsuteru Yokoyama presenting a giant robot remote-controlled by a young boy.
 The Tokyo-based artist had designed the robot for a Japanese shōnen manga series Tetsujin-28 and later a black-and-white animated TV series called Tetsujin 28-go.

-Ladd, who had produced the successful international, English-language adaptation of Astro Boy, and Al Singer formed a corporation called Delphi Associates, Inc. to produce and distribute an English-language version of Tetsujin 28-gō.
+Ladd, who had produced the successful international English-language adaptation of Astro Boy, joined with Al Singer to form a corporation called Delphi Associates, Inc. to produce and distribute an English-language version of Tetsujin 28-gō.
 They took only 52 episodes of the black-and-white Japanese series for the American market and renamed the series Gigantor.
 Peter Fernandez wrote much of the English script and participated in the dubbing.
 Delphi then sub-licensed worldwide distribution rights to Trans-Lux Television.
 The series became an immediate hit with juvenile audiences, though adult reactions were sometimes hostile.

 Despite the fact that the Tetsujin 28-go manga (which debuted in 1956) predates the Marvel Comics character Iron Man (who debuted in 1963), Tetsujin 28-go (which literally means "Iron Man No. 28") could not be released as Iron Man in North America due to the Marvel character Iron Man appearing in that market before Tetsujin debuted there, so the series was renamed Gigantor for the American version.

 Gigantor premiered in the United States in syndication in January 1966.
 It was playing at 7:00 p.m. on New York's WPIX-TV when Variety gave it a particularly scathing review, calling it a "loud, violent, tasteless and cheerless cartoon" which was "strictly in the retarded babysitter class".
 The reviewer added that Gigantor was popular; he said, "Ratings so far are reportedly good, but strictly pity the tikes and their misguided folks."